Championship team visits to the White House: Visit refusals

 In 1984, NBA player Larry Bird turned down his team's invitation stating, "If the president wants to see me, he knows where to find me.”
 Michael Jordan, after winning his first title with the Chicago Bulls in 1991, did not attend the team's visit because he wanted to play golf.

 In 2011, Boston Bruins goalie Tim Thomas refused an invitation to visit the White House after the team's Stanley Cup win due to his belief that the federal government had grown out of control under the presidency of Barack Obama.

 During the first presidency of Donald Trump many teams and individual players refused to visit the White House due to objections against the administration.

+The 2017 College Basketball champion North Carolina Tar Heels refused a White House invitation due to Head Coach Roy Williams' criticisms of the Trump administration.

+In 2017, after the New England Patriots won Super Bowl LI, many members refused to attend the traditional White House visit.
+While quarterback Tom Brady merely said he had personal reasons for not attending, five other Patriots said they did not attend because of political reasons.

 In 2018, after the Philadelphia Eagles won Super Bowl LII and were invited to the White House, president Trump revoked the invite due to a potential boycott from the Eagles players.

 Following the team's 2018 Stanley Cup win, three members of the Washington Capitals declined their invitation to visit the White House.
 While Braden Holtby and Devante Smith-Pelly refused due to conflicting personal beliefs, Brett Connolly explained that he did so out of respect for Smith-Pelly.

+Following their Super Bowl win in 2019, several members of the Patriots including star quarterback Tom Brady declined to attend the team's White House visit.
+Tight end Martellus Bennett explained his absence to reporters prior, "Basic reason for me is I don't feel accepted in the White House.
+With the president having so many strong opinions and prejudices, I believe certain people might feel accepted there while others won't."